Called to Serve: Formation

 If you have decided that you have been called to become a Lay Liturgical Minister at St. Bridget, the next step is to sign up for Ministry Matters.

-We encourage you to read, think and pray.
-If you would like the Liturgy Committee to pray with or for you, please send an email to the Liturgy Committee and we promise our prayer for you.
+We encourage you to read, think and pray about serving as a liturgical minister.
+If you would like the Liturgy Committee to pray with or for you, or have questions, please send an email to the head of our Liturgy Committee, Jeff Lunardi at jefflunardi@gmail.com